ES-1085/project-lab-rats/data/README.md

 - `Crude suicide rates (per 100 000 population) (string)`: the crude suicide rates per 100 000 people in a string format

 ## whr_2015.csv

+This dataset contains 12 variables and 158 observations.

 - `Country`: name of country
 - `Region`: geographic region where the country is located